slee25/AC209A_SpotifyGroup30/Data_Collection_EDA.md

     - Among the playlists that meets the criteria above, randomly sample 1000 playlists.
         - We may select 1000 playlists in the order of the number of followers, but in this way, the samples may also be biased by having too popular musics only.

-- The `playlist_stat.npy` below contains pre-prepared data (separate ipynb and pdf are attached) for the number of followers and the number of tracks in the Million Playlist:
+- The `playlist_stat.npy` below contains pre-prepared data (separate ipynb and pdf are attached: `Data_Collection_EDA_Section2.ipynb`) for the number of followers and the number of tracks in the Million Playlist:

 ```python